Types of Addiction

-For those struggling with alcohol use disorder, severe drinking problems, or alcohol addiction, behavioral health leader GateHouse Treatment offers a way out.
-For individuals who are ready to overcome their alcoholism, we offer a personal approach to alcohol addiction treatment that is based on proven methodologies.
-We give our clients the tools needed to build a strong recovery by promoting mental health, personal responsibility and accountability.
-We are personally invested in our clients’ recovery process, and putting people first has always been the bedrock of our treatment philosophy.
+For those struggling with alcohol use disorder, behavioral health leader GateHouse Treatment offers a way out.
+For individuals ready to overcome their alcoholism, we offer an approach to alcohol addiction treatment based on proven methodologies.
+We give our clients the tools to build a strong recovery by promoting mental health, personal responsibility, and accountability.
+We are personally invested in our clients’ recovery process and are available to support them each step of the way.
 Reach out today and find out how GateHouse can help.

 What Is Alcoholism / What Is Alcohol Addiction?

-Alcohol is classified as a drug, and it falls under the category of depressant drugs, meaning it slows down vital functions.
-Drinking alcohol in moderation and having a drinking problem are two very different things.
-Realizing when you or a loved one has an alcohol abuse problem is hard to face sometimes since alcohol is a legal drug.
+Alcohol is classified as a drug and falls under the category of depressant drugs, meaning it slows down vital functions.
+Drinking alcohol in moderation and having a drinking problem are very different things.
+Realizing when you or a loved one has an alcohol abuse problem is sometimes hard to face since alcohol is a legal drug.
 There is a relationship between alcohol abuse and mental health disorders like substance use disorder.
 If you or a loved one want to stop drinking, there are alcohol treatment centers available to help.
 Alcohol addiction can be crippling to your life and can occur even after years of regular drinking.
 Alcohol is one of the most widely abused drugs across the country.
 Abuse of alcohol can result in alcohol withdrawal, which can be fatal.
-All detoxification from alcohol should be monitored by a medical professional.
+A medical professional should monitor all detoxification from alcohol.

 History of Alcohol and Alcohol Abuse

-Throughout history, Americans have struggled to strike a balance between alcohol consumption and alcohol abuse and alcoholism.
-In 1935, Alcoholic Anonymous was founded, and the American Medical Association declared people suffering from alcohol addiction were valid patients.
+Throughout history, Americans have struggled to balance alcohol consumption, alcohol abuse, and alcoholism.
+The inauguration of Alcoholics Anonymous occurred in 1935, and the American Medical Association declared people suffering from alcohol addiction as valid patients.
 By 1944, alcoholism was the fourth-largest health concern in America.
 Substance abuse and mental health disorders that go with them continue to plague our society.

 Common Street Names for Alcohol